nrobinson2000/donate-bitcoin/README.md

 A demo of donate-bitcoin being embedded can be found on my portfolio. [https://nrobinson2000.github.io/about/](https://nrobinson2000.github.io/about/)

 # Advanced Configuration:
-You can override any of the variables for donate-bitcoin by setting the parameters in your URL, after the `/`.
+You can override any of the variables for donate-bitcoin by adding the parameters in your URL.
 Different variables are separated with a `&`.
 For example, to donate 10 Pounds Sterling to Satoshi Nakamoto, you would add:
 ```
-?amount=10&currency=GBP&name=Satoshi-Nakamoto
+/?amount=10&currency=GBP&name=Satoshi-Nakamoto
 ```
 to your URL.